enessyarali/Easy-Warehouse/DesignDocument.md

 ************************* User *************************

     String getUserInfo()
 Returns the content of currentlyLoggedUser.
-If no user is logged in, it throws ------------------------.
+If no user is logged in, it throws NotLoggedInException.

     Array<String> getAllSuppliers()
 Returns a list of all the suppliers in the database by calling db.loadUser(type = SUPPLIER).